Pre-Law Advisor: Dr. Joseph A. Melusky, email@example.com, 814-472-3060

 For other majors, there is less overlap.
 As such, it would be extremely difficult or impossible for students in certain majors to fulfill all General Education, major, and pre-law specialization requirements in three years.
 Students who are interested in this program should plan carefully and discuss their plans with their advisors and with Dr. Melusky.

-Pre-Law Early Admission Agreement with Duquesne University School of Law
+Pre-Law Early Admission Agreement with Duquesne University’s Thomas R. Kline School of Law:

-Duquesne University School of Law agrees to accept all candidates from Saint Francis University provided that they meet the following eligibility requirements:
+Duquesne University’s Thomas R. Kline School of Law agrees to accept all candidates from Saint Francis University provided that they meet the following eligibility requirements:

 - A cumulative grade point average of approximately 3.5 for three years at Saint Francis University (at least 96 credit hours);